GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 export default ProfileCardStats;
 ```

 Instead of using passed props we explicitly use global state via the `useStateContext()` hook.
 But why not just pass props, since `ProfileCard` is just up one level in the component tree and could easily do so?
-The simple answer is the future-proofing this separation provides.
-If `ProfileCardStats` expects some props passed to it that contain `user` and `tweets` data, for example, what happens when we move this component to somewhere else in the app structure?
-We'd have to adjust the immediate parent component, at the very least, to pass the props, and in some cases the component tree gets extremely long, requiring a massive chain of passed props.
-It's this very reason that the React team added context (i.e. global state), so we're making use of it here as well.
+The simple answer is better future-proofing.
+For example, if `ProfileCardStats` expects some props passed to it that contain `user` and `tweets` data what happens when we move this component to somewhere else in the app structure?
+We'd have to adjust the immediate parent component, at the very least, to pass the props, and in some cases the component tree may get extremely long, requiring a massive chain of passed props.
+It's for this very reason that the React team added context (i.e. global state), so we're making use of it here as well.

 Thankfully, by leaning on the work of other components to update our global state, the `ProfileCardStats` component doesn't have to trigger any post-rendering effects -- it just grabs the data it needs and renders its UI.